 Vulnerable populations in Fircrest could be defined with greater spatial detail to ensure these communities don't disproportionately experience climate impacts.
-Overall, Fircrest's vulnerability is low compared to surrounding census tracts.
+Overall, Fircrest's vulnerability is low compared to surrounding census tracts, but the populations identified in this brief analysis will need to be prioritized for climate action and preparedness efforts.